 Hopefully, the sources of their hemp will be identifiable and grown in the USA.

 Farmers in the USA are required to get certification from their state’s Department of Agriculture.
-These records are public knowledge and can help you understand this kind of information about soil, et cetera, based on the type of farm it is.
+These records are public knowledge and can help you understand this kind of information about soil, et cetera, based on the type of farm.

 Check for Third-Party Testing